-Marie wrote the following remembrance of Mary and gave it to Karen for the memorial.
+Marie wrote the following remembrance of Mary and gave it to K for the memorial.
 We don’t know if it was read there or not.

 “The English phrase, “in-law,” and especially, the term “mother-in-law” can be neutral, descriptive terms, although in English, it often seems to carry a negative subtext and, at times, a comedic overlay.
 I’ve come to prefer the French versions, with in-laws becoming beaux-parents (literally “handsome parents”), and mothers-in-law transformed into “belle-mères,” or beautiful mothers.
 Perhaps this phrasing doesn’t prevent French comedians from skewering their in-laws in jest, but at least this terminology seems more celebratory of the possibilities of a union with another family.